ExoAI/exoai.github.io/_software_docs/taurex/17-TauREx_legion.md

 Fortunately, all UCL HPC systems work in the same way, so you can easily transfer your setup between, say, Legion and Grace.
 They have extensive documentation and user examples [here](https://wiki.rc.ucl.ac.uk/wiki/Category:User_Guide).
 We will only discuss Legion and Grace here.
-There are differences between Legion and Grace.
+There are differences between Legion, Myriad and Grace.
 Legion is a very heterogeneous system allowing small (<10 core) jobs, whilst Grace has a minimum requirement of 32 cores per job.
 For a breakdown of the specifications, see [here](https://wiki.rc.ucl.ac.uk/wiki/RC_Systems#Thomas_technical_specs).

 ## Folders